emmajanedrews/base-template/_posts/2017-11-21-5-surprising-benefits-of-buying-in-the-fall-or-winter.md

 **4. Less competition.** Fewer people are currently on the market than there are during other times of year.
 Many people feel as if they’ve missed their chance.
 They don’t realize that there are great opportunities still out there.
 Now is a great time to enter the market, especially compared to the spring months where you would be up against a much higher level of competition.&nbsp;

 **5. Great sales.** As the holidays approach, there are a lot of opportunities to get great deals.
-Between Black Friday and other seasonal sales, deals are happening now.
-So, take advantage while you still can to get great prices on furniture, appliances, and more.&nbsp;
+Between Black Friday and other seasonal sales, deals are happening now, so take advantage of them while you still can to get great prices on furniture, appliances, and more.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.